oauth-wg/oauth-v2-1/oauth-2.1.md

-If the access token request is valid and authorized, the authorization server issues an access token as described in Section 5.1.
+If the access token request is valid and authorized, the authorization server issues an access token as described in
+{{access-token-successful-response}}.
 A refresh token SHOULD NOT be included.
-If the request failed client authentication or is invalid, the authorization server returns an error response as described in Section 5.2.
+If the request failed client authentication or is invalid, the authorization server returns an error response as described in {{access-token-error-response}}.

 An example successful response: